AmanUpadhyay1211/aman-upadhyay-wasserstoff-FullstackInternTask-Task3-Weather-Dashboard/README.md

 - **Weather by Coordinates**: Click on a suggestion to get weather details by latitude and longitude for precise information.
 - **Responsive Design**: Fully responsive and user-friendly interface.
 - **Toggle Temperature Unit**: Easily switch between Celsius and Fahrenheit.
+- **Pinned Cities**: Save your favorite cities and access their weather data quickly.
+- **Dark and Light Mode**: Toggle between dark and light themes for better usability.
+- **Error Handling**: Graceful error handling with user-friendly messages.

 ## Tech Stack 🛠️
 - **Frontend**: React, JavaScript, HTML, CSS, Tailwind CSS